tcelestino/conjugate-cli/README.md

 # Conjugate Command Line

-We sometimes forget to conjugate verbs in English or in other languages and that is why I have developed Conjugate Command line (conjugate-cli), a useful tools to help ups find the correct verb tenses on terminal.
+We sometimes forget to conjugate verbs in English or in other languages and that is why I have developed conjugate command line, a useful tools to help us find the correct verb tenses on terminal.

-Conjugate Command Line (conjugate-cli) is a web scraper that uses data from [bab.la](https://bab.la) website.
+Conjugate command line is a web scraper that uses data from [bab.la](https://bab.la) website.
 It is, however, an independent project which **does not relate** to bab.la website.

 ## Installation